EOSIO/history-tools/doc/database-fillers.md

   * Simpler setup; RocksDB is an in-process database
   * Saves disk space compared to PostgreSQL
   * Faster filling than PostgreSQL
-  * Scaling: each machine has a separate database
+  * Scaling: each machine hosting wasm-ql servers has a separate database

 ## Running fillers

 When running `fill-pg` for the first time, use the `--fpg-create` option to create the schema and tables.
 To wipe the schema and start over, run with `--fpg-drop --fpg-create`.

-`fill-rocksdb` automatically creates a database if it doesn't exist; it doesn't have `drop` or `create` options.
+`fill-rocksdb` and `combo-rocksdb` automatically create a database if it doesn't exist; it doesn't have `drop` or `create` options.

 After starting, a filler will populate the database.
 It will track real-time updates from nodeos after it catches up.